Espressocodes/Urgent-Push/README.md

       (smtp_password = 'Mysupersecretpassword')

 Most email clients have the option to issue a less-secure password for single-application use.
 As an example; under Microsoft > Account > Security > Account we can select "Manage how I sign in" and scroll down to "App Passwords."
-This is where we can create a password specifically for the script that will bypass any 2-factor authentication and will be used in-place of our usual login password.
+(This is depreciated as of SEPTEMBER 2024) This is where we can create a password specifically for the script that will bypass any 2-factor authentication and will be used in-place of our usual login password.

   It isn't only Microsoft that allows this option.
 Google's is a bit more hidden, however and required a search.